Johnny9527/Anselm_2015-2017/Project_of_LannerInc.md

 structure, the engineer needs to implement another Engineering Change (EC) Form to inform another department's engineer (ex: EE or ME) taking care of and waiting for further instruction.

+In the real project, we created 10 different forms and 10 corresponding workflows to handle their requirements.
+The "three-workflows process" above only shows the basic concept of our solutions.
+In the real use case, it was way more complicated.
+As a consultant, I need to amend the system structure and workflows responding to our client's needs at all times.
+This requires lots of energy but also presents our value.